svampkorg/moody.nvim/README.md

         -- or whatever "colorscheme" you use to setup your HL groups :)
         -- Colours can also be set within setup, in which case this is redundant.
         "catppuccin/nvim",
+        -- for seeing Moody's take on folds "kevinhwang91/nvim-ufo"
     },
     opts = {
         -- you can set different blend values for your different modes.